Mike-E-angelo/DotNetCore.CodeAlignment/README.md

 On all machines, the 3rd and final case that features both benchmarks demonstrates a difference in times that deviates from the results in the first two benchmarks that feature a single benchmark.

 Do note that the times listed for the 3rd benchmark for the `VM Guest` are for the first run when the `BenchmarkDotNet.Artifacts` folder is not yet created.
-Subsequent runs did match the first two times in this case.
-In all other cases, the first and subsequent runs of the 3rd and final benchmark led to discrepancies.
+Subsequent runs on this particular machine did match the first two times in this case.
+In all other cases, the first and subsequent runs of the 3rd and final benchmark on all machines led to discrepancies.

 ### VM Host Machine